oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Two general approaches can be used to implement IM-based protocol specifications:
 1) Translate the IM to a data-format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema), [Protobuf](#proto), or [CDDL](#cddl), then use format-specific serialization and validation libraries to process data in the selected format.
 Applications use data objects specific to each serialization format.
 2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data without separate schema generation or code generation steps.
-Applications use the same IM instances regardless of serialization format.
+Applications use the same IM instances regardless of serialization format, making it easy to bridge from one format to another.

-Implementations based on serialization-specific code interoperate with those using an IM serialization library, allowing developers to select either approach.
+Implementations based on serialization-specific code interoperate with those using an IM serialization library, allowing developers to use either approach.

 # 3 JADN Types
 JADN first-class types are defined in terms of the characteristics they provide to applications.
 For example, the Map type does not guarantee that elements will not be reordered.
 An application that implements Maps using an order-preserving variable type must interoperate with applications that do not preserve element order.